WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-If you’re reading this Divi Theme Review, you’ve probably been looking at a mind-numbingly high number of WordPress themes trying to find the absolute perfect design for your site.
+If you’re reading this Divi Review, you’ve probably been looking at a mind-numbingly high number of WordPress themes trying to find the absolute perfect design for your site.

 Trust me, I know the struggle…

 There are tens of thousands of themes out there, but so many of them fall flat in one or more of these areas:

 - They don’t let you make your site look exactly how you want it to look

 - They’re bloated and take forever to set up

 - They make you install a separate page builder if you want your pages to look as good as your theme

 - They require too much technical knowledge to make big changes